HenrikBengtsson/matrixStats/revdep/README.md

 checking dependencies in R code ...
 NOTE
 Unexported object imported by a ':::' call: ‘SummarizedExperiment:::.ShallowSimpleListAssays0’ See the note in ?`:::` about the use of this operator.

+checking compiled code ...
+NOTE
+File ‘VanillaICE/libs/VanillaICE.so’:
+  Found no call to: ‘R_useDynamicSymbols’

+It is good practice to register native routines and to disable symbol search.

+See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
 ```

 ## visualFields (0.4.3)